riptano/cloud-external-driver-docs/docs/connectPythonDriver.md

 Connecting to your database with the DataStax Python driver
 ===========================================================

-Use the unified DataStax Python driver to connect to your Apollo database and begin building your own application.
+Use the unified DataStax Python driver to connect to your Astra database and begin building your own application.

 Prerequisites
 -------------